The Government has restated its commitment to delivering pensions dashboards in a written statement.

 95. In order to enable this the recorded information will need to include the following:

-96. It may also need to include these attributes to link to the internal date held by the pension provider or scheme:
+96. It may also need to include these attributes to link to the internal data held by the pension provider or scheme:

 Call CDA POST rreguri Request